-Where an environmental covenant applies to real property that is otherwise subject to one of the doctrines listed in Subsection (bc) situations may arise in which the protections of the covenant are not needed in the particular circumstance.
+Where an environmental covenant applies to real property that is otherwise subject to one of the doctrines listed in Subsection (c) situations may arise in which the protections of the covenant are not needed in the particular circumstance.
 For example, rights gained by adverse possession would be limited by the environmental covenant's restrictions where a house had been inadvertently placed on real property subject to an environmental covenant that precluded residential use.
-In a case such as these, modification of the covenant can be sought pursuant to Section 9 where the environmental covenant's protections are not needed 10.
+In a case such as these, modification of the covenant can be sought pursuant to Section 10.
 Seeking such a modification will ensure that appropriate consideration will be given to residual environmental risks.